AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/is-api/http-ref/image-serving-api-ref/c-http-protocol-reference/c-command-reference/r-pscan.md

 ---
+title: pscan
 description: Progressive JPEG scan.
 Progressive JPEG displays an image in such a way that it initially shows a blurry/low-quality photo in its entirety.
-As the scanning passes continue, it becomes clearer as the image's data becomes more fully downloaded.
-This parameter lets you set the number of scans it takes (3, 4, or 5) for the entire image to appear.
 solution: Experience Manager
-title: pscan
 feature: Dynamic Media Classic,SDK/API
 role: Developer,User
 exl-id: 1afd3a60-e0b6-47d1-b7e4-98a3145782a2